 Your business is like a family.
 You’ve spent time cultivating strong bonds with your employees and your clients.
-When someone experiences a significant life event, you want to adequately and appropriately mark the occasion.
+When someone experiences a significant life event, you want to adequately and appropriately mark the occasion, perhaps with an employee birthday card, for example.
 A personalized card always offers a meaningful, authentic gesture that shows you care.

 When a customer or employee’s loved one passes away, businesses often struggle with finding the right words.
 This feeling is natural.
 Sympathy cards present a challenge even when you’re writing to a close relative or friend.
 It’s hard to know precisely the right words to say in any sympathy card, including corporate sympathy cards.

 When you send a sympathy card from your business, you want to make sure your communication stays professional.
 At the same time, you want the message to demonstrate compassion.
 Heartfelt, genuine condolences are meaningful when someone experiences a loss.
 You don’t want to send a sympathy message that feels contrived.
 You also don’t want your sympathy card to appear as though you’re using someone’s loss as an excuse for advertising your business.
 Company sympathy cards need to strike a delicate balance so that your recipient knows you care and that you genuinely want to express your condolences.

 Once you’ve selected an appropriate sympathy

 card, you’ll need to craft a message that encapsulates what you want to say to someone who has experienced a loss.
 Whether you’re sending a card to an employee or a client, the sentiment expressed inside the card should convey your sympathy.